Squall was ready.

 He reached for her other hand and brought it to his lips, and in minutes, was asleep.

-December, twenty-two years prior
+December, twenty-two years past

 A mix of laughter and groans rang in the room, outweighed by a less-than-delicate clanking of metal on glass.